VX-33 “Predators” AIR TEST & EVALUATION SQUADRON

 Dammit.
 Caught up in the Sidewinder uncaging, I forgot about how dire my situation was.
 After losing the airspeed, the wind no longer keeps the spewing fire away.
 It’s in the plane, licking at the inner fuselage.
 The cockpit fills with smoke, my pants on fire, and the extinguisher only gives temporary respite.

 I’m screaming.
-This hurts so damn bad.
+This hurts so fucking bad.

 I flip the toggle to jettison the drop tanks, but one catches—the one jammed on the battered left wing.
 Aerodynamic forces grapple the tanks, just long enough to yank Lucy into a hard left yaw.
 I’m thrown against the right cockpit fairing, the directional change and load shift more than the trim can adjust to.
 I nose up and over, the wind catching the bottom of the fuselage, ripping away the right tail, sending it into the left, and finally, the jammed wing tank is free.

 Somehow I’m still flying.
 I use the one rudder I have left to point to heading 2-4-3.
 This should take me back to Taiwan, assuming that the island hasn’t been overrun.
 I have no clue what happened to the other two bandits we saw during the engagement.
 I can’t worry about that now.

 There are three ways for me to die:

 A final hit by the other two bandits.

 I eject, where I succumb to blunt force trauma from 400 knot winds, or make it down and drown.

 Tough choices.
 But Lucy still has a little life left.